 Without access to a power grid, the 2nd best option to run an air conditioner is by using a generator.

-Camping, tents, and RV usually need some sort of power generator in order to run a portable air conditioner.
+Camping, tents, and RV usually need a power generator to run a portable air conditioner.

 Here’s how we can answer how powerful a generator we need:

 - Figure out how many watts does your AC unit runs on.
 You can check our article about air conditioner wattage to figure that out.